a-username-is-available/Graphing-Calculator/README.md

-# Graphing-Calculator
+# b
-calculater thingy i dunno
+random projects thingy that i don't want to make a repo for